-The following information may be released to the public in regard to any individual student of the school district as needed.
-Any student over the age of eighteen or parent not wanting this information released to the public must make objection in writing by to the principal.
+The following information may be released to the public in regard to any individual stu ident of the school district as needed.
+Any student over the age of eighteen or parent not wanting the is information released to the public must make objection in writing by to the principal.
 The objection needs to be renewed annually.